Getting the Most Out of Auggie

 4. Running a Strong Focus Group

 Core principle: Insight comes from tension, not agreement.
-Your role is to shape the conversation-what you ask, how you follow up, and where you apply pressure.
+Your job is to shape the conversation — what you ask, how you follow up, and where you apply pressure.

 How to Think About Focus Groups